Kirkjubæjarbók: Provenance

 The codex was collected by Árni Magnússon from 'Páll á Flókastoðum', who was likely Páll Ámundason, the administrator of the Kirkjubær's land from 1681-1708.
 There is no direct record of the codex belonging to the convent; an inventory of 1397 notes that it held 20 Latin and Norse books.
 However, based on its specialised contents referring to female saints, some of whom were known to be venerated by the nuns at Kirkjubær, Wolf considers there to be 'little doubt' that it was written for convent.
 She suggests that rather than by being written by the nuns themselves, it may have been produced at the monastery of Þykkvabær.

 Description

-The codex is formed of 84 leaves of calfskin divided into 11 gatherings, measuring 11.5cm x 8.8cm.
+The codex is formed of 84 leaves of calfskin divided into 11 gatherings, measuring 11.5 cm x 8.8 cm.
 The codex has been rebound with cardboard plates, but was probably originally bound with a leather cover.
 Accounting for the missing leaves mentioned above, Wolf suggests that the codex would have originally consisted of 94 or 98 leaves.

 The codex was written by at least four scribes and is illustrated using red and blue.
 There are full-page illustrations of Sts Margaret, Catherine, Cecilia, Dorothy and Agnes, who are distinguished by their attributes.
 Some of the illustrations may have used those in Teiknibók as models.